yalmip/yalmip.github.io/yalmip/tutorials/bilevelprogramming.md

 & \text{subject to } \, \begin{bmatrix}F_1 & F_2\end{bmatrix}\begin{bmatrix}x\\y\end{bmatrix}\leq h
 \end{aligned}
 \end{aligned}
-$\\)
+$$

 The inner problem constraining the follower \\(y\\), is limited to convex quadratic programming problems.
 The outer problem is allowed to be essentially anything that YALMIP can handle.

-The bilevel solver that is available in YALMIP replaces the optimality condition on \\(y^*\\) with the KKT conditions.
+The bilevel solver that is available in YALMIP replaces the optimality condition on \\(y^{\star}\\) with the KKT conditions.
-\\($
+$$
 \begin{aligned}
 H_3y + H_2^Tx + e_2 - F_2^T\lambda &=0\\
 \lambda &\geq 0\\
 h-F_1x-F_2y & \geq 0\\
 \lambda^T(h-F_1x-F_2y) & = 0
 \end{aligned}
-$\\)
+$$

-This is precisely what is done in the manually derived bilevel solution methods in [Examples.BilevelProgramming | bilevel example], but the benefit of using YALMIPs native support is that this solver branches directly on the complementarity conditions, and thus avoids to introduce any numerically dangerous [Tutorials.Big-M | big-M] constants.
+This is precisely what is done in the manually derived bilevel solution methods in [bilevel example], but the benefit of using YALMIPs native support is that this solver branches directly on the complementarity conditions, and thus avoids to introduce any numerically dangerous [big-M] constants.

 ### Bilevel linear and quadratic programming

 Let us start with a simple bilevel linear programming problem.
 Start by defining the outer (leader) variables \\(x\\) and inner (follower) variables \\(y\\).

 ````matlab
 sdpvar x1 x2
 sdpvar y1 y2 y3
 ````

 Using standard notation, we define the outer constraints and objective

 ````matlab
 OO = -8*x1 - 4*x2 + 4*y1 - 40*y2 + 4*y3;
 CO = [y1 y2 y3]>=0,[x1 x2]>=0];
 ````

 followed by the inner constraints and objective

 ````matlab
 OI = x1 + 2*x2 + y1 + y2 + 2*y3;
 CI = [-y1 + y2 + y3 <= 1,